post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-kyber.md

 # Negotiated Groups

-This document defines additional supported groups which can be used for hybrid post-quantum key agreements.
+This document defines an additional supported group which can be used for hybrid post-quantum key agreements.
 The hybrid key agreement for TLS 1.3 is detailed in the {{hybrid}} draft.
-We compose the hybrid scheme with the Kyber KEM as defined in {{kyber}} draft, and the ECDHE scheme parametrized with elliptic curves defined in ANSI X9.62 [ECDSA] and FIPS 186-5 {{?DSS=DOI.10.6028/NIST.FIPS.186-5}}.
+We compose the hybrid scheme with the Kyber KEM as defined in {{kyber}} draft, and the ECDHE scheme parametrized with elliptic curves defined in ANSI X9.62 [ECDSA], NIST SP 800-186 {{?DSS=DOI.10.6028/NIST.SP.800-186}} and FIPS 186-5 {{?DSS=DOI.10.6028/NIST.FIPS.186-5}}.
+The new group is FIPS approved as per Section 2 NIST SP 800-56C {{?DSS=DOI.10.6028/NIST.SP.800-56Cr2}} since ECDHE elliptic curve is approved by NIST SP 800-186 {{?DSS=DOI.10.6028/NIST.SP.800-186}}.

 ## Construction